alecthomas/kong/README.md

 `prefix:"X"`           | Prefix for all sub-flags.
 `set:"K=V"`            | Set a variable for expansion by child elements.
 Multiples can occur.
 `embed`                | If present, this field's children will be embedded in the parent.
 Useful for composition.
+`completer:"X"`        | Named completer to use for this flag/arg value.

 ## Variable interpolation